ammeep/animal-party/README.md

 To run, change directory into one of the directories (backbone, or marionette)

 Then, install local development dependencies.
-From the root Subroute directory, run:
+From the subroute directory, run:

 ```
 npm install